21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 In marketing, leading lines show website visitors where to look on the page.

 An arrow can work extremely well.
-For instance, your CTA could look like this:
+For instance, your call-to-action could look like this:

 Use Arrows and Animations to Direct Visitors’ Attention